-Previously up for around £150k more a couple of years back, this 1930s art deco renovation project in Clevedon, Somerset returns to the market.
+Previously up for around £120k more a couple of years back, this 1930s art deco renovation project in Clevedon, Somerset is now available once more.

 Has it changed?
 Yes and no. Comparing the photos, a lick of paint perhaps, but nothing more substantial.
-But there is one significant change, which is the price and the means of sale.
-This one is going to auction.
+But there is one significant change, which is the price.

 The house, known as Number 72, is the former home of artist Doris Hatt, who was from an affluent local family and as a result of an inheritance, was able to commission this particular property.